 More than 3,000 animals representing 300 species roam freely throughout the park, and you can see them from trams, golf carts, trucks, large helium balloons, and zip lines.
 There are even regularly scheduled sleepover safari events.

-ACCESS MY EXCLUSIVE TICKET DISCOUNTI have unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo Safari Park ticket seller.
-Use password lajollamom to access it on this page.
+Check for unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo Safari Park ticket seller.

 California Center for the Arts

 This cultural hub was designed by Charles Moore and opened in 1994.
 It includes a contemporary art museum, a 1,500-seat concert hall, a 400-seat theater, artists’ spaces, dance studios, and a conference and event space.

 There are free community events hosted at the Center frequently, like the WOW First Wednesdays performances and Jazz Jam Sessions, so be sure to check out the calendar to see what will be happening during your visit.

 Queen Califia’s Magical Circle

 In Kit Carson Park and the Iris Sankey Arboretum, you’ll find this magical sculpture garden created by French artist Niki de Saint Phalle.
 There are nine huge sculptural works, plus a maze and a 400-foot-long undulating snake wall decorated with colorful mosaics.